CAMPUS Policies & Procedures

 GATHERINGS AND PARTIES

-Planned or impromptu gatherings should be held in the dining area or resident lounges so as not to disturb fellow residents or town neighbors.
+Planned or impromptu gatherings should be held in the resident lounge so as not to disturb fellow residents or town neighbors.
 For safety purposes, we ask that there be no parties or alcohol consumption in the sculpture shop.

 SEXUAL HARASSMENT POLICY